sorebear/banner-ad-framework/README.md

 <span onclick="window.open(window.myCoolLink)" class="exit-link awesome-class">Click Here</a>
 ```

+Additionally, Campaign Manager often requires click tags to be named 'clickTag', 'clickTag2', 'clickTag3', etc. Links will automatically be renamed in the dist folder after the code has compiled.
+This task can be found in `app/tasks/renameClickTags.js`.

 ### Links for DoubleClick Studio

 When you run `gulp develop:studio` or `gulp build:studio` the links will be rendered as "span" elements.
 The link name and "exit" will be automatically be added as classes.